 The actual threat involves inflicting a great bodily injury (GBI) or death.
 PC 422 criminal threats cases are frequently related to domestic violence crimes in California.
 The statute for criminal threats is defined as:

 - “Anyone who willfully makes a threat to commit a crime resulting in great bodily injury or death, with intent their statement is to be taken as a threat, even if not carried out, which was immediate and specific and an immediate prospect of execution of the threat, causing the victim to be in fear of their safety or family members.”

 Threats under this law can be verbal, written, or through the form of electronic communication, such as text messages, but you can be guilty of PC 422 criminal threats unless the following is true:

 - the threat placed the victim in reasonable fear of their safety,

-- there is proof the victim was actually fearful that was sustained.
+- there is proof the victim was fearful that was sustained.

 What Must Be Proven for a Criminal Threats Conviction?

-The prosecutor will have to prove several different factors in order to convict you of violating Penal Code 422 PC, which are called the “elements of the crime,” and listed under California Criminal Jury Instructions 1300:
+The prosecutor will have to prove several different factors to convict you of violating Penal Code 422 PC, which is called the “elements of the crime” and listed under California Criminal Jury Instructions 1300: